Climate finance in Brazil: Impacts and results

 Climate finance efforts are already producing concrete results, although not always on a scale significant enough to meet global targets.
 In the Amazon, for example, there was a decline of approximately 50% in deforestation between 2022 and 2023, attributed in part to increased monitoring and projects financed by the Amazon Fund.
 The Amazon Fund itself had approximately R$3.9 billion in international donations available in 2024 to support 114 restoration and deforestation prevention projects.

-In the energy sector, investments in renewable energy parks have helped increase the share of clean energy sources in the national electricity grid, making Brazil one of the countries with the least polluting grids, despite being one of the largest global energy consumers.
+In the energy sector, investments in renewable energy parks have helped increase the share of clean energy sources in the national electricity grid, making Brazil one of the countries with the least polluting grids.
 The 2022 joint project between the World Bank and Banco do Brasil expects to generate up to 90 million tons of CO₂ reductions by 2030, equivalent to approximately 4.5% of Brazil's carbon neutrality target.
 Socially, forest management and climate infrastructure projects benefit rural and indigenous communities by generating green jobs and protecting environmental services (water, soil, biodiversity, etc.).
-However, the negative economic impacts of extreme events remain significant: recent floods affected 32 million people and destroyed 174,000 homes.
+However, recent floods affected 32 million people and destroyed 174,000 homes.